Mice Extermination Toronto

 Biology and Life Habits

 Mice are common in all parts of Canada.
-We have taken on ourselves the task of dealing with the mice in Ontario towns such as Toronto, Whitby, Burlington, Mississauga, Pickering and Ajax.
+We have taken on ourselves the task of dealing with the mice in Ontario towns such as Toronto, Whitby, Oakville, Mississauga, Pickering and Ajax.
 The mouse most commonly encountered is the house mouse.
 The house mouse is light gray in colour and measures from 110 to 150 mm (4” to 6”), with large ears and long tails.

 Usually invasions occur in the fall because of the cooler weather and lack of food source.
 Mice are excellent climbers and are capable of entering any building through any hole that is the size of a dime (1/4”) or larger.